Hansel And Gretel

 There was no escape.

 After this, the witch went back to the bedroom and cried,

-‘Wake up, you wretched, lazy girl.
+“Wake up, you wretched, lazy girl.
 You must go immediately to the well and get me some water.
-I must boil up some delicious treats for your brother, so I can fatten him up before I eat him on feast day!’
+I must boil up some delicious treats for your brother, so I can fatten him up before feast day!”

 From then on, Hansel was fed a feast at every mealtime, while Gretel—who had now become the witches servant girl—had to survive on dry crusts and scraps.

 Every morning the witch would go to the cage and say,

 “Hansel, stick out your finger, so that I may test if you are fat enough for eating.”